Mattlister/envirosea/README.md

 7. Then Press Enter and your local clone will be created.

-8. You may need to upgrade pip locally with:

-pip install --upgrade pip

-To install all required modules, use the command

-pip -r requirements.txt.

 For more information [GitHub_Help_Page](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-9. In your local IDE, you will need to enter the environment variables by doing the following:
+8. In your local IDE, you will need to enter the environment variables by doing the following:

     * Click on your profile image in the top right hand corner and select 'Open Access Control' which will take you to the homepage.